EdwinPuertas/PhoneticAffectIntensityMultilingual/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4301068.svg)](https://doi.org/10.5281/zenodo.4301068)

-The main objective of the software is to analyze the contribution to the prediction of the detection of polarity in microblogging sources of the phonetic elements (phonemes) and emotional elements other than valence (arousal / dominance).
+The main objective of the software is to analyze the contribution to the prediction of the detection of polarity in microblogging sources of the phonetic elements (phonestheme) and emotional elements other than valence (arousal / dominance).

 ## Team